 Jerry Foster Trimble Jr., son of Patricia and Jerry Trimble, Sr., born and raised in the small midwest town of Newport, Kentucky.
 As a child, bullying and humiliation was a regular occurrence for Jerry.
-At the age of fourteen, while sitting in the movie theater watching "Chinese Connection", Jerry got inspired.
+At the age of Twelve, while sitting in the movie theater watching "Chinese Connection", Jerry got inspired.
 When Bruce Lee jumped out onto the screen, his life changed forever.
 He began studying the martial art, Taekwon-do and bullying became a thing of the past.
-While in school Jerry began doing demonstrations and public speaking on Martial Arts and inspiration.
+While in school Jerry put on highly motivated martial arts demonstrations for the students.

 Four months after arriving in L.A., Jerry signed with a talent manager and three weeks later booked his first two auditions that landed him leading roles in both films, in the same week.
 In his first film, "The Master”, (directed by Hong Kong legend, Tsui Hark) Jerry played the role of Jet Li’s nemesis.
 In the next four years, he booked seven of ten action films that called for him to do most of his own stunts, as well as the lead role.

 In 1995 Jerry's film career took a turn out of the B action genre and into A List films.
 A friend notified him that they were casting roles for the film "Heat" directed by Michael Mann.
 Jerry took matters into his own hands, phoned casting at Warner Brothers and got an audition with veteran casting director, Bonnie Timmerman.
 He nailed the audition, met with Michael Mann and days later he received a personal phone call from Timmerman informing him that he'd booked the role of Detective Schwartz, playing along side Al Pacino.